 The goal of a root canal is to fully remove the infection from your tooth, but the tooth roots have multiple tiny branches where bacteria may remain or come back.
 If your tooth gets re-infected after you have had a root canal done, our team of board-certified endodontic specialists typically recommend an apicoectomy.
 An effective solution, an apicoectomy takes out any infected gum tissue near the tooth's root, plus the needed tip or tips.
 Also known as a root-end resection or endodontic microsurgery, an apicoectomy may save the upper area of the tooth to avoid disturbing a dental restoration (crown or bridge).
-After one or more root canal, contact Western Mass Endodontics in central MA to get a better solution through an apicoectomy.
+After one or more root canal, contact Western Mass Endodontics to get a better solution through an apicoectomy.

 The best candidates for an apicoectomy have already had one or more root canals, but the infection returned or remained in the tips of the root.
 After you get a root canal procedure, a bridge or crown may be used to protect and strengthen the tooth.
 The restoration can make another root canal or endodontic retreatment challenging if an infection is found since these procedures can weaken or destroy the bridge or crown.
 This is why an apicoectomy at Western Mass Endo may be the best method to remove the current infection while also preventing other infections.